SchemaPlus/schema_dev/README.md

 Development tools for the SchemaPlus family of gems.

 Provides support for working with multiple ruby versions, rails adapaters, and db versions.
 In particular provides a command `schema_dev` for running rspec (or whatever) on the matrix or  a slice or element of it.
+It also auto-generates the `.travis.yml` file for [travis-ci](https://travis-ci.org) testing.

 ## Installation